 The Fender Sonoran SCE also has a high-quality, solid spruce top.
 Solid tops are well-known for producing great sound.

 This guitar also has a great look and feel to it and boasts a unique vintage design.
 Most noticeably, the headstock and tuners have the look of a Fender Stratocaster

-This guitar is based on the Southern California vibes so it has its own unique style.
-It just may be what you’re looking for if you’re looking to do some jamming at the beach.
+This guitar is based on Southern California vibes so it has its own unique style.
+It just might be what you’re looking for if you’re looking to do some jamming at the beach.

 Overall, the Sonoran SCE is a great choice if you’re looking for an instrument with a wonderful sound and a sleek vintage design.

 4. Kona K1L

 Kona is also known as a district in Hawaii, but the company of the same name makes some great custom professional guitars and ukuleles.
 This left handed acoustic guitar from Kona has a great, classic design and is an ideal choice for beginners.

 The Kona K1L is incredibly sturdy and has a nice, clean tone.
 Its natural cutaway body is made for easy playability and offers wonderful upper neck access.

 An added bonus of this guitar over other options is that it includes a 10-year warranty.
 It also comes with two scratchplates and a polishing cloth.